 Harvey Weinstein Sexual Abuse Scandal

-Harvey Weinstein, an all-powerful Hollywood film producer and founder of The Weinstein Company, has been accused by dozens of women of sexual harrassment and assault.
-These accusations were brought to light by The New York Times and The New Yorker following which several prominent members of the Hollywood fraternity spoke out against Weinstein and his predatory antics via social media.
-Criminal investigations into complaints from at least six women are ongoing in Los Angeles, New York, and London.
-The unbelievably long list of women allegedly abused by Weinstein includes the name of famous Hollywood A-listers, who have come forward with the startling revelation that almost all members of the film fraternity somewhat knew about Weinstein's abusive practices and yet none of them took any sort of action against this Hollywood behemoth, mainly because they did not want to put their career in jeopardy.
-In 2015, Jordan Sargent wrote an article for the Gawker media blog, where he stated- "rumors of the powerful producer leveraging his industry power for sexual satisfaction—consensual or otherwise—have tended to remain unaired, confined to hushed conversation and seedier gossip-blog comment threads."
-Since the allegations have surfaced, Harvey Weinstein has lost his seat at his own company, and has been openly condemned by the film fraternity, and it seems that it'll be a long time before he can step back into Hollywood again.
+Harvey Weinstein, an all-powerful Hollywood film producer and founder of The Weinstein Company, has been accused by dozens of women of sexual harassment and assault.
+These accusations were brought to light by The New York Times and The New Yorker.
+Afterwords, several prominent members of the Hollywood fraternity spoke out against Weinstein and his predatory antics via social media.
+Criminal investigations into complaints from at least six women began in Los Angeles, New York, and London.
+The unbelievably long list of women allegedly abused by Weinstein includes the name of famous Hollywood A-listers, who have come forward with the startling revelation that almost all members of the film fraternity somewhat knew about Weinstein's abusive practices and yet none of them took any sort of action against this Hollywood behemoth, mainly because they did not want to put their careers in jeopardy.
+In 2015, Jordan Sargent wrote an article for the Gawker media blog where he stated, "Rumors of the powerful producer leveraging his industry power for sexual satisfaction—consensual or otherwise—have tended to remain unaired, confined to hushed conversation and seedier gossip-blog comment threads."
+Since the allegations have surfaced, Harvey Weinstein has lost his seat at his own company, and he has been openly condemned by the film fraternity.
+It seems unlikely that he will ever step back into Hollywood again.

-Apparent from these instances, it wouldn't be unfair to say that a lot of people are actually aware of the unlawful and inhumane proceedings hidden from the public eye, and yet no one ever chooses to come forward.
+It wouldn't be unfair to say that a lot of people are actually aware of the unlawful and inhumane proceedings hidden from the public eye, and yet no one ever chooses to come forward.
 People know what's going on and still ignore the facts, they look the other way instead of stepping up and doing the right thing.
 Failure to acknowledge the existence of such evil in the society is why it manages to grow to a tremendous proportion.
 But why do people stay quiet?

 In most cases, whenever someone does come forward and tries to take a stand against those who commit anti-social crimes, they are beaten down into submission by the society itself.
-The people behind these crimes are unimaginably powerful and influential and their prominance in the society gives them a huge advantage over anyone who stands against them.
-They are sheltered by the system itself, and for every Harvey Weinstein whose crimes have been brought into the light, there are dozens who still operate in the darkness, preying upon the people of a society that's too afraid to go against the ferocious flow of the system.
-Even the victims are too afraid to say something and without a strong voice to oppose these perpetrators, they often go unpunished and their crimes remain undiscovered.
+The people behind these crimes are unimaginably powerful and influential and their prominence in society gives them a huge advantage over anyone who stands against them.
+They are sheltered by the system itself, and for every Harvey Weinstein whose crimes have been brought into the light, there are dozens who still operate in the darkness, preying upon a society that's too afraid to go against the ferocious flow of the system.
+Even the victims are too afraid to say something.
+Without a strong voice to oppose these perpetrators, they often go unpunished and their crimes remain undiscovered.
 The silence is what encourages more crimes like this.
 And for this silence, all the people, even you and I, are directly responsible.
-In case of the Boston scandal Phil Saviano, 63, a survivor of the Catholic clergy abuse has stated in various interviews about how he was ridiculed and mocked when he first started to speak out against the priests and that almost everyone he met trying to break the story of the abuse scandal did not take him too seriously.
-Even today, Saviano claims that the catholics seem to be completely unbothered about the abuse crisis and that the Church still has not done everything in it's power to bring the guilty priests to justice.
+In case of the Boston scandal, Phil Saviano, a 63-year-old survivor of the Catholic clergy abuse, has stated in various interviews about how he was ridiculed and mocked when he first started to speak out against the priests and that almost everyone he met trying to break the story of the abuse scandal did not take him too seriously.
+Even today, Saviano claims that the Catholics seem to be completely unbothered about the abuse crisis and that the Church still has not done everything in its power to bring the guilty priests to justice.

 Break the Silence

 We must talk about the things that need to be talked about.
 Instead of hiding our issues and acting as if they do not exist, we must bring them out into the open.
-Almost every pressing issue as of now is considered a taboo by the society and people try to live upto society's standards by not addressing these issues, which not only results in the fostering of those who work to thwart the balance of a peaceful society but also enables them to shut the mouth of their victims.
+Almost every pressing issue as of now is considered taboo by society and people try to live up to society's standards by not addressing these issues.
+This not only results in the fostering of those who work to thwart the balance of a peaceful society but also enables them to shut the mouths of their victims.
 So it's high time to break the silence.
-It's time to start talking, and taking action.
-It's time to start interfering, instead of shutting our eyes to the acts of injustice as we pass them by.
+It's time to start talking and take action.
+It's time to start interfering instead of shutting our eyes to the acts of injustice as we pass them by.

 And when enough people start talking, someone always listens.